yuvrajsingh001/MediHABS_Wireframes/README.md

 # MediHABS Wireframes

 Welcome to the mediHABS wireframe designs repository!
-This repository contains the wireframe designs for the project called mediHABS, which aims to create a user-friendly and intuitive healthcare management system.
+This repository contains the wireframe designs for the project called mediHABS pursued by a team of 5 students during my first year at University, which aims to create a user-friendly and intuitive healthcare management system.
 The wireframe designs have been created using Figma, a popular design and prototyping tool.

 ## About MediHABS